The name is given quite appropriately here. If you see an armyworm, then there may be hundreds more to follow.

 3. Parasitic Wasps

-You can always introduce parasitic wasps into your garden.
+You can also introduce parasitic wasps into your garden.
 There are a few species you can choose from, such as braconid wasps and Trichogramma wasps.

-These wasps attack armyworms and other caterpillars and destroy them.
+These wasps will attack armyworms and other caterpillars and destroy them.

 3. Neem Oil

-You can also use neem oil for armyworms.
-It is a classic pest control treatment used by many organic gardeners.
+You can use neem oil to help control armyworms as well.
+It is a common pest control treatment used by many organic gardeners.

 To make a killer homemade army worm spray, combine 2 tablespoons of neem oil and 2 teaspoons of liquid soap with a gallon of water.

-Next, pour the mixture into a spray container and coat your plants.
-The liquid soap will make the solution stick to the plant for longer.
+Next, pour the mixture into a spray container and spray your plants.
+The liquid soap will help the solution stick to the plant for longer.

 4. Bacillus thuringiensis (Bt)